Wartime Heritage

 salesman with David Vernon and Company in Truro for one year prior to his enlistment.

-Band and also served as a driver for officers, including Major Arnold Jefferey, Transport Major and later
+and also served as a driver for officers, including Major Arnold Jefferey, Transport Major and later Company

-when his friend removed a magazine from a gun and pulled back the cocking handle to see that there was
+friend removed a magazine from a gun and pulled back the cocking handle to see that there was no round

-no round in the chamber.
-In doing so, the cocking handle slipped out of his hand and the action went
+in the chamber.
+In doing so, the cocking handle slipped out of his hand and the action went forward firing a

-forward firing a round which hit Private Kenneth Buchanan in the stomach.
-Unconscious and despite
+round which hit Private Kenneth Buchanan in the stomach.
+Unconscious and despite medical attention,

-He was buried on May 9, 1945 with full military honours in the Canadian Miliotary Cemetery at
+He was buried on May 9, 1945 with full military honours in the Canadian Military Cemetery at Ihrhove in

 Remembering World War II